Bubblin-Superbooks/we/README.md

 We love looking at interesting new work from people across the world and will be happy to help you publish online.

-#### A. SUBMITTING FIXES
+#### B. SUBMITTING FIXES

 PRs are absolutely welcome!

-Issues pertaining to only this book may be raised on the current Github repository.
+Issues pertaining to only this book may be raised on this Github repository.

 #### C. TRANSLATIONS